We wanted to give some quick tips on some common problems that we’re seeing that can immediately help you get better rankings.

 Make sure you’re actually tracking your rankings with a rank tracking tool.
 You need to measure your results to know where you stand and a rank tracking software will tell you exactly where you’re at at all times.

-Give links time to marinade
+Give links time to marinate

 Google can take a while to pick up links and actually make changes – so make sure you’re patient.
 A recent study showed that Google takes up to 10+ weeks to make changes in serp position after you build links (that’s 2.5 months!).